sviperll/argo/README.md

 optimization technique, we should use STG language as a VM's byte-code.

 This brings us to "Just use JVM" sentiment.
-The problem with JVM is that if we really need speed than JVM will be a limitation in the end.
+The problem with JVM is that if we really need speed then JVM will be a limitation in the end.
 JVM will not be able to optimize things that we really think needs optimizing for our language, list deforestarization for example.
-If we don't need speed we can easyly write simple interpreter and be done.
+If we don't need speed we can easily write simple interpreter and be done.
-If we write simple interpreter we can later impliment optimization and just-in-time compilation.
+If we write simple interpreter we can later implement optimization and just-in-time compilation.
 If we choose JVM we are stuck with the choices of JVM-developers.

 "Just use JVM" sentiment has another side.